 Financial services are best provided in a competitive, private, and free marketplace that openly and efficiently benefits customers.

 The reported purpose of postal banking is to provide a “consumer-friendly” alternative to payday lending and check-cashing services for those without a bank account and to turn a profit to support the moribund finances of the USPS.
-The argument for the proposal relies on the supposed omnipresence postal facilities.
-USPS’s “universal service obligation” requires it to maintain postal facilities and personnel in every ZIP code in the country.
+In September of 2021, the USPS quietly launched an ICBA-opposed pilot in Washington, D.C.; Falls Church, Virginia; Baltimore, Maryland; and the Bronx, New York.

 ICBA adamantly opposes allowing the USPS to offer financial products and services.
-The encroachment into these activities by a major federal agency would represent a significant, government-sponsored, competitive threat to the ongoing viability of the nation’s thousands of private-sector, tax-paying community banks that do an excellent job of serving consumers, small businesses, and farmers and ranchers across America.
+The encroachment into these activities by a major federal agency would represent a significant, government-sponsored, competitive threat to the ongoing viability of the nation’s thousands of private sector, tax-paying community banks which do an excellent job of serving consumers, small businesses, and farmers and ranchers across America.
 Financial services are best provided in a competitive, private and free marketplace so they can openly and efficiently benefit customers.
 Community banks and other financial institutions already offer low-cost financial services to underserved communities to help them break away from the debt cycle of payday lenders.
 According to the FDIC, 88 percent of banks offer small-dollar loans and 81 percent offer free counseling to underserved consumers.